NDAB21010U Databases and Information Systems (DIS)

 BSc Programme in Computer Science and Economics

 This course introduces students to basic database concepts such as relational databases, normal forms, and transactions.
-In addition, the course covers system development (basic software development) and version control, and includes the practical development of a smaller system (web system, mobile system, or the like, which must be decided before the course starts) as project work.
+In addition, the course covers system development (basic software development) and version control and includes the practical development of a smaller system (web system, mobile system, or the like, which must be decided before the course starts) as project work.
+Formal languages and reading of structured text are also covered.

 - Key database technical concepts such as the relational model, data independence and transactions.